Donald Trump sexual misconduct allegations: Recording controversy and second 2016 presidential debate

-Two days before the second 2016 presidential debate, the 2005 Access Hollywood tape was released, which records Trump's having "an extremely lewd conversation about women" in which he described being able to kiss and grope women because he was "a star": "You know I'm automatically attracted to beautiful—I just start kissing them.
+Two days before the second 2016 presidential debate, the 2005 Access Hollywood tape was released, which recorded what The Washington Post called "an extremely lewd conversation about women" that Trump had with co-host Billy Bush in which he described being able to kiss and grope women because he was "a star": "You know I'm automatically attracted to beautiful—I just start kissing them.
 It's like a magnet.
 Just kiss.
 I don't even wait.
 And when you're a star, they let you do it, you can do anything ... grab them by the pussy.
 You can do anything."
 Many attorneys and media commentators have said Trump's statements described sexual assault.

 On October 7, Trump released a video statement in which he stated, "I said it, I was wrong, and I apologize."
 He called the development a distraction and attempted to deflect attention to the Clintons, and in particular sexual assault scandals involving Bill Clinton.
 Republican critics called on him to withdraw from the presidential race.

 During the second debate, Anderson Cooper asked Trump if he understood that he had bragged about sexually assaulting women.
 Cooper used the Justice Department's sexual assault definition to include "any type of sexual contact or behavior that occurs without the explicit consent of the recipient".
 Trump denied having said that he had sexually assaulted women.
-He claimed the comments were merely "locker room talk", then, after being asked three times whether he had ever kissed or groped any person without consent, he said "no I have not".
+He said that the comments were merely "locker room talk", then, after being asked three times whether he had ever kissed or groped any person without consent, he said "no I have not".
 Several of his subsequent accusers said this was the moment at which they were motivated to come forward.